Stprry/DreadBlog/src/content/blog/first-post.md

         .should('contain', pages[i]);
        });
      }
 });
 ```

-and viola we had a nice little test that would test all of our form navigation (it
+and viola we had a nice little test that would test all of our form navigation should go to the correct pages, granted this don't factor in any stuff that needs doing on the forms but our use case was needed for something else rather than navigation, it was just the first thing that came to my mind.\
+\
+Anyways I hope this wa